aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/markup.rst

         <p>Hello World</p>
     </div>

-We should handle HTML modular and avoid type selectors at all costs.
-Add additional classes for lead, content, author, meta infos, tags and so on.
-The content section itself can than contain the usual html code:
+We should build modular HTML, and take pains to avoid type selectors.
+Add additional classes for lead, content, author, meta info, tags and so on.
+The content section itself can then contain the usual HTML code:

 .. code-block:: html